Fundraising Goal: $5,000

 The RACE (Reversing Affects of Adverse Childhood Experiences) programs implement the CDC’s six strategies to prevent Adverse Childhood Experiences: strengthen economic support for families, promote social norms that protect against violence and adversity, ensure a strong start for children, teach skills, connect youth to caring adults and activities, and intervene to lessen immediate and long-term harms.
 There are 5 RACE Programs:

-Network Connect provides RACE kits, mental wellness packages, to youth and families across the state.
+Network Connect provides RACE kits, mental wellness packages to youth and families across the state.

 RACE Camp is a year-round program that connects elementary and middle school students to recreational, cultural, and creative activities to enhance learning.